 Engineering and Fabrication

-All SVSR fabrication processes and products have been extensively tested and deemed suitable for the intended purpose by Sydney Water Corporation (SWC) and the Water Services Association of Australia (WSAA).
-In addition, SVSR’s strict Quality Control Management System provides our clients with the knowledge that they are dealing with an industry leader using the best products available on today’s market.
+SVSR’s Quality Control Management System provides our clients with the knowledge that they are dealing with an experienced industry leader using the best products available on today’s market.

 Vent shaft Colour and Corrosion Resistance Process

 Treatment process regarding finishes on Stainless steel products are outlined in Sydney Water’s July 2015 Update.
 The default finish is now bead blasting: “2.3 Surface Finish – Unless otherwise specified, painting of stainless steel vents is not required.
 All external stainless steel surfaces shall be bead blasted to achieve a non-directional low reflective uniform matt finish with a surface roughness profile of Ra 3.5 to 4.5 microns.
 Blast media shall be glass.
-The blasting media shall be free of contamination including iron and steel.
-The blasted surface shall then be chemically passivated.”
+The blasting media shall be free of contamination including iron and steel.”

 Haphazard manufacturing may inadvertedly cause contamination, damaging the surface of vent shaft.
 Our material handling equipment has been audited to ensure it’s clean of any ferrous contamination from other uses (specifically, tools, slings, PVC fork lift sleeves, delivery truck cradles, tie down straps etc).
 Importantly, these material handling guidelines are consistent throughout the life of the material. i.e. from SVSR manufacturing through to installation.

-Where assets are requested to be painted by our Client, vent shafts are prepared, primed and painted and comply with WSA201 “Manual for the Selection and Application of Protective Coatings”.
+Where assets are requested to be painted, vent shafts are prepared, primed and painted and comply with WSA201 “Manual for the Selection and Application of Protective Coatings”.
 Epoxy and polyurethane products are primarily used for protection of all stainless steel and galvanised vent materials in accordance with the relevant section of the Standard.

 See Downloads link for Vent shaft Technical Drawings